BastilleBSD/bastille/docs/chapters/vm.rst

   runs early in boot.
 - ``NETWORK_CONFIG file`` adds a cloud-init network-config (v1 or v2) to the
-  seed, so the guest gets a deterministic (for example static) address at first boot. cloud-init renders it to whatever the guest uses: netplan or systemd-networkd on Debian/Ubuntu, ifupdown (``/etc/network/interfaces``) on Alpine.
+  seed, so the guest gets a deterministic (for example static) address at first boot.
+Bastille derives the VM's ``ADDRESS`` metadata from the first address in this file, so the guest's address is declared once, here, rather than repeated in an ``ADDRESS`` verb. cloud-init renders it to whatever the guest uses: netplan or systemd-networkd on Debian/Ubuntu, ifupdown (``/etc/network/interfaces``) on Alpine.
 One portability caveat: the netplan-style ``match`` selector is only honored by the netplan/networkd renderers.
 The ifupdown renderer uses the